tyse-2001/fis_landing_page/README.md

 - Added smooth scrolling
 - Added brochure to the site
 - Implemented the forms into the site proper using google app sheets
+- Added actions (alert, reload) after form successfully submits the information

 ## Tasks to be done:
 - Improve overall look of the site (In progress)
 - Double check the translations (In progress)
 - Referrence templates and take inspiration from them for the designs (In progress)
-- Fix overlay of play button over video modal
+- Fix overlay of play button over video modal or remove modal altogether and implement video controls
-- Add image scrolling to section 8, review Owl Carousel
+- Add image scrolling to section 8, review Owl Carousel or other
-- Add action after form successfully submits the information
+- Add in text decorations (if any)